meleu/tdd-ruby/hello-world.md

 end
 ```

-Now the test should pass.
+After this refactoring the test should still pass.

 ## Hello, world... again

-The next requirement is when our method is called with no arguments, it defaults to printing `Hello, World`, rather than `Hello, `.
+The next requirement is when our method is called with no arguments, it defaults to printing `Hello, World`, rather than `Hello,`.

 As TDD practitioners, we write the _tests first_, so let's write a new failing test.